Cleveland Home Buying Guide

 The Schuman Team can assist you with putting together all of the necessary paperwork and explaining everything to you in detail.
 There is a lot of information to go over during this step of the home buying process, so plan to take 1-2 hours to go over and complete the paperwork.
 It is not something you want to rush through as the agreement, once accepted by both parties will be legally binding.

-Our area Board of Realtors has a standard 6 page purchase agreement that we use here at Keller Williams Realty Greater Cleveland.
+Our area Board of Realtors has a standard 6 page purchase agreement that we use here at Howard Hanna.
 We give our buyers a copy at the initial meeting and recommend that they read through it prior to actually finding a home.
 This way, you will have enough time to become familiar with the document and ask questions.
 Viewing the purchase agreement up front makes the process of writing the offer much less stressful.

 Here are the major items that need to be addressed in the purchase agreement:

 2. Inspections, such as a general home inspection, pest, radon, and in some rural areas here in Cleveland, well and septic

 3. Terms and conditions, including purchase price and earnest money, if applicable

 Just a few notes about the above mentioned items.
 While inspections are not mandatory here in Ohio, we highly recommend having at least a general home inspection performed on the home.
 Even if your "Uncle Joe", who is a contractor, has walked through the home and given the thumbs up, it is still wise to have a qualified home inspector perform a thorough inspection, even on new construction.
 Remember, buying a home is one of the biggest purchases of your life, so it is important to make sure you protect yourself by having an inspection performed.
 Additional inspections can also be done if recommended by your inspector.